Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Experiments

 \subsection{Performance Evaluation and Analysis}

-\paragraph{Result analysis on HarmBench: ours vs. baselines}.
-Table~\ref{tab:main_results} show the attack success rate (ASR) on HarmBench, where \ourmethod{} achieves superior performance over all the baselines with remarkable margins across multiple target LVLMs, with the highest 100\% ASR on Qwen2.5-VL-7B-Instruct and 96.55\% ASR on average.
-By incorporating the vision modality and greedy search over a diverse set of attack actions, \ourmethod{} outperforms CoA by 11.55\% on average, even though both are using a similar policy selection strategy to direct the dialogue dynamics.
+\textbf{Result analysis: ours vs. baselines on HarmBench}.
+Table~\ref{tab:main_results} show the attack success rate (ASR) on HarmBench, where \ourmethod{} achieves superior performance over all the baselines with remarkable margins across multiple target LVLMs, with the highest 100\% ASR on Qwen2.5-VL-7B-Instruct and 96.66\% ASR on average.
+By incorporating the vision modality and greedy search over a diverse set of attack actions, \ourmethod{} outperforms CoA by 26.11\% on average, even though both are using a similar policy selection strategy to direct the dialogue dynamics.
+We conduct two multimodal variants based on CoA, where CoA+visual(SD) incorporates vision from StableDiffusion \citep{stableDiffusion} while CoA+visual(UltraBreak) uses the state-of-the-art universal and transferable jailbreak method, UltraBreak \citep{cui2026toward}.
+The result shows that naively incorporating vision modality into CoA can indeed decrease the attack performance, verifying the motivation of our policy design.

-\paragraph{Result analysis on more benchmarks: ours vs. multi-turn baselines}.
+\textbf{Result analysis: ours vs. multi-turn baselines on more benchmarks}.
 Table~\ref{tab:main_multi_results} reports ASR results on more recent benchmarks, on which single-turn baselines are largely ineffective (\textit{e.g.}, achieving zero ASR on JailbreakBench), indicating their limited generalization capability.
 Accordingly, we focus our comparison on multi-turn baseline methods in the following.
 Similar to the results on HarmBench, \ourmethod{} consistently outperforms the other baselines by a notable margin across all victim models on all benchmarks. showcasing the generalizability of our method.
-For example, \ourmethod~outperforms the second best average result by 21.11\% over JailbreakBench, 14.38\% over AdvBench and 26.97\% over RedTeam-2K.
+For example, \ourmethod~outperforms the second best average result by 23.33\% over JailbreakBench, 14.45\% over AdvBench and 32.22\% over RedTeam-2K.

 Besides, the successor of CoA, ActorAttack, presents inferior performance.
 Upon investigation, we attribute this to its ineffective strategy of posing educational questions about the attack clues, which may result in responses that are harmful but do not directly address the malicious request.
 This observation highlights the importance of maintaining sufficient attack diversity in multi-turn jailbreak methods.